LucasHTMartins/LucasHTMartins.github.io/_projects/2024-08-03-Cesar-Cipher-and-Sudoku.md

 - Allowed the user to play by themselves and check their solution.
 - Used NumPy for impressive solving speeds.

+### The Program in Pictures

+{% include figure image_path="/assets/images/project-imgs/sudoku-incomplete.png" alt="Alt text" caption="The program after selecting one of the pre stored boards" align="center" %}

+Most of the functionality of the buttons and use of the program is self-explanatory but I did include a message area, "results", which responds to most of the button actions in case any clarification is necessary.

+{% include figure image_path="/assets/images/project-imgs/sudoku-hard-complete.png" alt="Alt text" caption="A solved board" align="center" %}

+Here is a completed board, one of the hardest for the current implementation of the underlying algorithm.

+{% include figure image_path="/assets/images/project-imgs/sudoku-empty.png" alt="Alt text" caption="The program after selecting one of the pre stored boards" align="center" %}

+The user can also input their own boards and check their solution or ask the program to solve it for them.
+Only numerical inputs are accepted within each number square.

 ### Learning Points

-- This was the first more meaningfully larger codebase I worked on, so I had to break down functionality into specific functions and learned the importance of commenting.
+- This was the first more meaningfully larger codebase I worked on, so I had to break down functionality into specific functions and learned the importance of commenting and documenting my work.
 - The experience of managing a project with multiple features gave me insights into how to structure code effectively.

 ## Caesar Cipher